j-easy/easy-batch/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/cbrd/files/README.md

-# Filter-Map-Reduce Tutorial
+# Content-Based record dispatcher Tutorial 1

 ## Description

-This tutorial is a filter-map-reduce application that operates on a list of persons and calculates some statistics on these persons.
+This tutorial is a show case of the `ContentBasedRecordDispatcher`.
+The goal is to process a directory containing multiple files and to dispatch these files based on their content type.
+Input files are processed in parallel using multiple queues.

 ## Pre-requisite